-I will add comments in the margins and send you an email summarizing my feedback to use as a guide when you write your next draft.
+I will add comments in the margins and email you a letter summarizing my feedback to use as a guide when you write your next draft.
 My developmental editing service is likely the best fit for you if your manuscript is in its early stages.
 You may have had some beta readers look at it, but it still needs rewriting and reshaping.

-When I line edit ($0.015/word), I focus on tightening up sentences at a paragraph level.
+When I line edit ($0.02/word), I focus on tightening up sentences at a paragraph level.
 I suggest fixes for issues like:

 - Writing in a passive voice

 - Unclear phrasing